patrick-motard/dotfiles/README.md

 - cli for browsing remote repos on account, as well as cloning and such

-- cli based wiki for commands
+- cli based wiki for commands (manpage for dotfiles/dot)

 - rofi based login/shutdown/restart menu

+- custom homepage for firefox

+- framework for rofi menus